Chapter 1:

 "Bullseye."

 An amazing performance.
 Of the 72 total shots, 64 hit dead center.
-It was hard to believe anyone could fit six arrows at once in such a small space.
+It was hard to believe anyone could fit six arrows at once in such a small space, but he'd done it multiple times.

 It was a dream come true.
 Yumino called his parents and told them about what he had done.
 They all gathered together that evening and had their first family dinner that did not end with a fight.

 Later on, Yumino got home and lay on the cool floor.
-Life seemed to finally take a right turn for the man.
+Life seemed to finally take the right turn.

 "Today's heatwave in Tokyo was responsible for the death of six people.
-The youngest being a male at the age of 24."
+The youngest being a male at 24 years of age."

 What?
 A heatwave?
 Isn't that an everyday occurrence?